aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-settings.md

         # TBC - edge or transit or both.
         # Unclear if this should be at the carrier level or some other place.
         circuit_type: <str; "edge" | "transit" | "both">

     # PREVIEW: This key is currently not supported
-    # The Pathfinder(s) information for the WAN.

-    # When the pathfinder is part of the same inventory as the WAN routers,
-    # only the name is required.
-    cv_pathfinder_pathfinders:

-        # Pathfinder hostname.
-      - hostname: <str; required; unique>

-        # Pathfinder router id.
-        router_id: <str>
-        carriers:

-            # Carrier name.
-          - name: <str>

-            # The public IP address for this carrier.
-            ip_address: <str>

-    # PREVIEW: This key is currently not supported
     # Define IPsec profiles parameters for WAN configuration.